 Where Enterprise Architect is running on the local machine and the Java VM is running on a remote machine, you can perform remote debugging.
 It is necessary to launch the VM with the JDWP transport enabled - see the documentation on JPDA at Oracle for the command line option specifications.
-Here is an example, where the remote computer has the network name test01:
+Here is an example, where the remote computer has the network name testmachine1:

-'''

-java-agentlib:jdwp=transport=dt\socket, address=9000, server=y, suspend=n-cp"c:\samples\java\myapp;\%classpath\%"

-'''

-'''

-samples.MyApp "param1" "param2"
+-agentlib:jdwp=transport=dt\socket,address=9000,server=y, suspend=n -cp "c:\samples\java\myapp;%classpath%" samples.MyApp "param1" "param2"

-'''

 Note the absence of a host name in the address.
+This means

-This means the VM will listen for a connection from the network not just the local machine.
-In this example the values for the Analyzer script would be host = test01 and port = 9000.
+the VM will listen for a connection from any machine.
+In this example the values for the Analyzer script would be 'host: testmachine1' and 'port: 9000'.